iconify/website/docs/icon-components/bundles/api.md

 You can use Iconify API to generate data for icon bundles.
 Icon bundles use the same `[type]IconifyJSON` format that is used to retrieve icon data from API.

 This method can be used to generate small bundles, where you do not need to automate anything.
-If you want to automate bundle generation, for example, make it a part of your build process, you should use [Iconify JSON Tools](./json-tools.md) instead.
+If you want to automate bundle generation, for example, make it a part of your build process, you should use [Iconify Tools](./tools.md) instead.

 ## Retrieving icon data